bjssacademy/advanced-tdd/README.md

 - Code as storytelling
 - Separation of concerns
 - Decoupling interface from implementation

+Test-Driven Development is a _technique_ (not a framework or library) that applies to all programming efforts, across all languages.
+It works for front end and back end development.

 By the end, we should be comfortable in understanding what TDD is, how it can be applied to our work, and the benefits it can bring.